BabaYaGa74/blog-connect/README.md

 - **Blog Management:** Users can create, update, and delete blog posts.
 Each blog post includes a title and description.

 - **Comment System:** Users can comment on blog posts.
-Authors have the ability to update and delete comments.
+Authors have the ability to update and delete their comments.

 - **Voting System:** A robust voting system allows users to vote on blog posts.
 The voting score is determined by calculating the difference between total upvotes and total downvotes for each post.